Michaelsesebi/weather_app/README.md

 Paris, France
 Sydney, Australia
 Production Setup
-For production use, you would need to:

-Sign up for a weather API service (e.g., OpenWeatherMap) Get an API key
-Replace the demo data with actual API calls
-Add error handling for API rate limits
 Technologies Used
 Streamlit: Web framework for Python
 Requests: HTTP library for API calls
 Pandas: Data manipulation and analysis
-License
-This project is open source and available under the MIT License.

-Editor